cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 ### How to shutdown the environment

-You can shutdown the environment by running:
+You can shutdown the environment with `ctrl+c` and then running:

 ```shell
 docker compose -f ../docker-compose.yml -f ./docker-compose.override.yml down -v